julius-speech/julius/jcontrol/README.md

 # jcontrol

-A sample module client for Julius written in C
+A sample module client for Julius written in C.

 ## Synopsis